pañca-tattva jaya jaya śrī-rādhā-mādhava

 “Proper eligibility is the foundation for accepting someone (as guru).
 Such a person is like pure gold.
 If one meets such a person amongst the higher varṇas, then that person is as beautiful as gold.
 (3)

 (3) One should accept a qualified guru.
 A guru from the higher varṇas is pleasing to society.
 Therefore, if he can find a suitable guru amongst the higher varṇas, a gṛhastha need not seek one amongst the lower varṇas.
-But it should be kept in mind that someone from a higher varṇa or a kula-guru (family preceptor) who has no proper qualification should not be accepted as guru.
+But it should be kept in mind that someone of a higher varṇa, or a kula-guru (family preceptor), who has no proper qualification should not be accepted as guru.

 Gṛha-tyāgī agṛhi-gurvāśraya karite pāren (A Householder who Renounces His Home Should Take Shelter of A Guru Who is not a Householder)

 ye kona kāraṇe sei gṛhi dharma